Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

 Figure~\ref{fig:fig5_WR} shows the distribution of $\alpha_\eta$ across all five categories for $\eta=1-3$ days.
 The results indicate that the NAO- regime has the highest predictability, followed by NAO+, with the remaining two regimes showing no significant difference from having no regime for $\eta=1$ day.
 For $\eta=2$ and $3$ days, NAO+ and NAO- still maintain notably higher mean values compared to other categories, with the no regime category having the lowest values, confirming that large scale weather regimes are a primary source of predictability in the Euro-Atlantic region.
-These results are in excellent agreement with previous investigation dedicated to the Euro-Atlantic sector: NAO- exhibits stronger predictability than other regimes, while the blocked zonal regimes (SB and AR) are notoriously unpredictable~\cite{ferranti2015flow,faranda2017dynamical}~\cite[Section 8.2.2]{ECMWF2018}).
+These results are in excellent agreement with previous investigation dedicated to the Euro-Atlantic sector: NAO- exhibits stronger predictability than other regimes, while the blocked zonal regimes (SB and AR) are notoriously unpredictable~\cite{ferranti2015flow,faranda2017dynamical,ECMWF2018}.
 Additionally, we find further confirmation of the general fact that blockings are associated with anomalously high instability compared to zonal flow conditions~\cite{Schubert2016,LucariniGritsun2020}.
 These findings further validate the effectiveness of our index, supported by both the underlying physical explanations and the model-based prediction results.
-Here we stress that we applied this index to the Euro-Atlantic region because it is an ideal test bed with well-established relevant research; however, this index can be extended to any other variables and domains.
+We note that the analysis just presented can be extended to any other variables and domains, with a key region of interest being the tropical Indo-Pacific, given the complex interaction of different modes of variability~\cite{dong2024indo}.

 Fig.~\ref{fig:fig6_d_theta} illustrates scatter plots of local dimension $d$ vs inverse persistence $\theta$ for all the atmospheric states, colored by the predictability index $\alpha_{\eta}$, for different prediction horizons ($\eta$) ranging from 1 to 4 days.
 The overall predictability drops as $\eta$ increases, as expected due to the highly chaotic nature of atmospheric circulation.
 Notably, states in the lower-left corner of the $d$-$\theta$ scatter plot space consistently exhibit higher-than-average predictability, regardless of the value of $\eta$.
 This aligns with the assumption in previous works for which states with low local dimension and high persistence are most predictable.
 From the dynamical system theory perspective, a lower local dimension indicates a simpler dynamics, while higher persistence means that a state is likely to remain similar to its current configuration for a longer time.
 This result confirms our previous hypothesis while also further demonstrating the effectiveness of the proposed predictability index for high-dimensional systems.